-Electricity Retailers know the facts and protect yourself
+Know the facts and protect yourself

 The structure of the electricity sector in Ontario and electricity invoices can be a bit confusing.
 Like other utilities, Orillia Power is mandated to provide a detailed breakdown on your bill that separates the various charges such as electricity, transmission / delivery and regulatory charges.
 Customers are often contacted by electricity retailers in an attempt to enlist the citizens of Orillia to sign a long-term fixed contract with them for the electricity portion of their bill.
-These retailers and their agents may contact you by phone email or often with door-to-door salespeople.
+These retailers and their agents may contact you by phone or email.
 There are few things you should keep in mind if you are contacted by a retailer or agent:

 - Orillia Power Distribution Corporation is in no way affiliated with any electricity retailer and we do not send people door-to door soliciting contracts.